 - Oppose Dangerous Obama/State Board of Ed Transgender Bathroom Policy

 - Support Homeschooling

 Our founding fathers understood the importance of the right to bear arms which is why it was enshrined in the Bill of Rights, second only to the First Amendment.
 President James Monroe once said, “The right of self defense never ceases.
 It is among the most sacred, and alike necessary to nations and to individuals”.
 Our 2nd Amendment states that “the right of the people to keep and bear Arms, shall not be infringed.”
-Our current President does not believe in the U.S. Constitution and has ignored the 2nd Amendment, just as he has so many other fundamental constitutional principles, and we as citizens must resist his attack on our Constitution.
-As a State Representative I will support our state's resistance to the federal government trying to erode our rights and freedoms.
+As a State Representative I will always defend the second amendment and I am proud to be endorsed by the NRA.

 The doctor-patient relationship is an important relationship that should not be interfered with.
 However, politicians and bureaucrats have inserted themselves into this relationship as government has expanded its role into the healthcare industry through Obamacare.
 I believe that healthcare is best left to the free market since government involvement tends to stifle innovation and increase costs.